geoadmin/doc-tech/page/status-page.md

 The STAC API on data.geo.admin.ch is currently unavailable.
 We're investigating the cause and will give an update later tonight.
 :::
 ::::
-:::: details July 2nd - Incident with Printing
+:::: details July 2nd - Incident with Printing {open}

 ::: info July 3, 10:00 - Incident Resolved